HabibaMAtiia/Nearest-Earth-Objects-Prediction/README.md

 - Outliers was handled by IQR technique.
 - Features was scaled using MinMaxScaler for model compatibility.
 - Categorical features were encoded for machine learning model input.
+- Handling Imbalanced Classes by Oversampling technique (SMOTE: Synthetic Minority Over-sampling Technique).
 ## Exploratory Data Analysis (EDA)
 - Visualized the distribution of NEO features (e.g., miss_distance, relative_velocity) to understand Data Spread.
 - Examined data ranges with box plots between features and whether the NEO is hazardous.
 - Visualized data density with violin plots between features and target.
 - Examined features correlation matrix.
-## Feature Selection
+## Feature Extraction
-- We selected key features such as absolute_magnitude, relative_velocity and miss_distance for training, as these attributes are crucial in determining a NEO's potential hazard level.
+- Using PCA to remove collinearity by transforming the original features into a new set of uncorrelated variables (principal components).
 ## Modeling Approach
 - We evaluated several classification algorithms:
   - Random Forest